Leave of Absence

 Death in the Family

-As part of FIU’s policy, an employee shall be granted three days of leave with pay for a death in the immediate family member.
+As part of FIU’s policy, an employee shall be granted seven days of leave with pay for a death in the immediate family member.
 In addition to bereavement leave, the employee may request approval to use reasonable amounts of accumulated sick leave, vacation leave or unpaid leave in the event of a death in the family.
 View the bereavement policy (PDF).

 Experiencing grief and loss may lead to a challenging time in the lives of those affected.
 Our Office of Employee Assistance is available to assist our faculty, staff, and retirees with counseling support and resources.
 For assistance, please call 305-348-2469, or via e-mail oea@fiu.edu to schedule an appointment.